-Field Description SQL Server Authentication / Windows Authentication same username and password you used to log into Windows.
+Field Description SQL Server Authentication / Windows Authentication Select SQL Server Authentication if the username and password for accessing the database are managed on the SQL server.
+Select Windows Authentication if you log into the database using the same username and password you used to log into Windows.
+Note: If you are not sure which option to choose, consult your system administrator.
 Server The name of the server on which the database is stored Port The port to use to connect to the database server Username The username to use to connect to the database Note: This field is not available when Windows Authentication is selected.
 In this case, the username is automatically taken from the username used to log into Windows.
 Password The password to use to connect to the database Note: This field is not available when Windows Authentication is selected.
 In this case, the password is automatically taken from the username used to log into Windows.
 Database The name of the database Encrypt connection If encrypting the connection to the database is optional in your system, select this option to activate encryption.
 Note: If encryption is always turned on in your system, selecting or clearing this option will have no effect.
 If encryption is always turned off in your system, selecting this option will prevent SMART from connecting to the database server and you will not be able to log in.
 In this case, an error message saying, "Could not connect to database.
-Please check database settings," will appear when you click OK .
+Please check database settings," will appear when you click CK .

-6. Click \mathbf{OK} .
+6. Click $\ensuremath{\text{OK}}$.
 You are logged into the system, and the main SMART window is displayed.